 How physical activity affects mental health in seniors is clear; however, it also improves the minds of those at any age.
 According to the National Institute of Mental Health, following a strength training program for just 10 weeks has been shown to significantly improve depression.
 Researchers at Harvard and Tufts discovered that intense – meaning training to fatigue – strength training was more effective in combating depression than education or socialization.
 The study also showed that men who strength trained saw a reduction in anxiety, anger, and confusion.
 One theory as to why strength training specifically improves mental health is through the blood.
 Strength training demands higher blood flow which includes increased blood flow to the brain – giving this vital organ more nutrients.
 When you weight train, you’re demanding that blood rush to the areas you’re focusing on.
 That’s why we sometimes see “the pump” after a workout session.
 This blood is also flowing to your brain and can improve cognitive function.

 Our super-slow strength training method provides all the benefits of strength training without the bulk or risk of injury.
 We focus on slowly working your muscles to fatigue which tones them in a controlled manner.
 If you’ve had injuries in the past, suffer from chronic pain, or are just getting back into fitness, we’re the perfect fit for you.
 Strength training is for everyone and the benefits of physical activity on mental health are proven.
-Contact us today to see how our training methods can improve your mind and body!
+Contact us today to see how a personal training session at our Syosset, NY or Greenwich, CT fitness studio can improve your mind and body!